vindarel/lisp-journey/content/pythonVSlisp.md

  a class definition.

 **Common Lisp**: everything is so more interactive in the REPL.
-Even developping web apps.
+Even developing web apps.
 On an error, we get an interactive debugger with the stacktrace in our editor, we press `v` and voilà, we are at the problematic line.
 We can of course catch errors to avoid the debugger, or disable it with global settings.
 We don't need to restart any process.
 The variables that we define on the REPL stay here.
 If we change a class definition